 What questions should I ask about the maternity unit?

-Everyone has different thoughts on what their ideal birth environment should be like, so it can be a good idea to have a think about which aspects of birth are important to you.
+Everyone has different thoughts on their ideal birth environment so it's good to think about which aspects of birth are important to you.

-Below, we have listed some of the questions you may like to ask, depending on your own circumstances and preferences.
+Below, we have listed some of the questions you may like to ask about where you can give birth, whether it's a labour ward in a hospital or a birth centre (alongside or freestanding).
 You can use the list as a starting point when thinking about what you’d like to know about the unit and midwives.

 Can I go on a tour of maternity units?